instacount/instacount-java-client/README.md

     final Instacount client = Instacount.Builder.build(params);

 # Instacount Client on Google App Engine
-The Instacount client uses Square's [OKHttp](https://github.com/square/okhttp) client for actual HTTP calls to instacount.
+The Instacount client uses Square's [OKHttp](https://github.com/square/okhttp) client for actual HTTP calls.
 However, Square's library (as well as Apache's HTTPClient) is not supported inside of the Google App Engine runtime.
-If you're running the Instacount client inside of the Google App Engine runtime, then you'll want to leverage our App Engine client which uses Google's [URLFetch](https://cloud.google.com/appengine/docs/java/urlfetch/) service as the HTTP provider for the client.
+Thus, if you're using the Instacount client inside of Google App Engine, then you'll want to leverage our App Engine client that uses Google's [URLFetch](https://cloud.google.com/appengine/docs/java/urlfetch/) service as its HTTP implementation.

-For more information about how to configure the Instacount client inside of Google App Engine, please see here.
+For more information about how to configure the Instacount client inside of Google App Engine, please see [here](https://github.com/instacount/instacount-java-client/tree/master/appengine-client).

 # More Examples